Bahman Mohasses: Career

-He stayed in Iran until 1968, before returning to Rome, where he received commissions for statutes to be placed in Tehran.
+He stayed in Iran until 1968, before returning to Rome, where he received commissions for statues to be placed in Tehran.
 Some of his public works in Iran were destroyed or damaged after the Islamic Revolution in 1979, with the artist subsequently destroying all his remaining works in Iran.
 He occasionally travelled to Iran and died in self-imposed seclusion in Rome in 2010.

 Death and legacy

-Mohasses died on July 28, 2010 in Rome, Italy at the age of 79.
+Mohasses died on July 28, 2010, in Rome, Italy at the age of 79.
 "Irreverent and uncompromising, a gay man in a hostile world, Mohassess had a conflicted relationship with his homeland—revered by elites in the art scene and praised as a national icon, only to be censored later by an oppressive regime.
 Known for his iconoclastic art as well as his scathing declarations, Mohasses abandoned the country over 30 years ago for a simple, secluded life in Italy."

 Mohasses, unlike many of his contemporaries, did not make references to Persian artistic traditions and had a modern outlook.
 His paintings and sculptures depicted mythical Minotaurs and creatures out of nightmares in vast deserts of hopelessness.